LennaHammer/English/EVP/out/words_adjective.md

 ## 1288. productive ## adjective
 /prəˈdʌk.tɪv/ LARGE AMOUNT
 [B2]producing a large amount of goods, food, work, etc.
-- productive people/employees/workers/members
+- productive `people/employees/workers/members`
-- productive farmland
+- productive `farmland`
 - I'm most productive in the afternoon.

 ## 1289. professional ## adjective
 /prəˈfeʃ.ən.əl/ JOB
 [B2]relating to a job that needs special training or education
-- You need talent and training to play professional sports.
+- You need talent and training to play professional `sports`.
-- If your ankle is still hurting maybe you should get professional help.
+- If your ankle is still hurting maybe you should get professional `help`.

 ## 1290. profitable ## adjective
 /ˈprɑf.ɪ.t̬ə.bəl/ MONEY